From streaming movies to checking the weather, people are glued to their mobile devices these days.

 Many recruiters are using this obsession with mobile technology to their advantage.
 And you can too, even if you’re not super tech savvy.

-Here are three simple ways you can make your recruiting strategies more mobile-friendly.
+Here are three simple ways you can make your recruitment strategies more mobile-friendly.

 Even before candidates apply for a position, many will visit your website to find about more about your company.